SRES-620-119

 Who is hurt

-No group is materially harmed by this resolution.
-There are no costs, mandates, or restrictions imposed on any individual, organization, or government entity.
+No group is directly or materially harmed by this resolution.
+As a purely commemorative measure, it imposes no costs, restrictions, or obligations on any individual, organization, or government entity.

 Supporters argue